safe-graph/DGFraud/README.md

 The dataset with `.mat` format is located at `/dataset/YelpChi.zip`.
 The `.mat` file includes:
 - `net_rur, net_rtr, net_rsr`: three sparse matrices representing three homo-graphs defined in [GraphConsis](https://arxiv.org/abs/2005.00625) paper;
-- `features`: a sparse matrix of 100-dimension Bag-of-words features;
+- `features`: a sparse matrix of 32-dimension handcrafted features;
 - `label`: a numpy array with the ground truth of nodes. `1` represents spam and `0` represents benign.

+The YelpChi data preprocessing details can be found in our [CIKM'20](https://arxiv.org/pdf/2008.08692.pdf) paper.
-To get the complete metadata of the Yelp dataset, please send an email to [ytongdou@gmail.com](mailto:ytongdou@gmail.com) for inquiry.
+To get the complete metadata of the Yelp dataset, please email to [ytongdou@gmail.com](mailto:ytongdou@gmail.com) for inquiry.

 ## User Guide